NLog/NLog/README.md

 How to build
 ---
-Use Visual Studio 2012/2013/2015 and open solution file in the 'src' folder, like 'NLog.netfx45.sln' C# 6.0 support (Visul Studio 2015) is required to build UnitTest project, like 'NLog.UnitTests.netfx45'.
+Use Visual Studio 2012/2013/2015 and open solution file in the 'src' folder, like 'NLog.netfx45.sln' C# 6.0 support (Visual Studio 2015) is required to build UnitTest project, like 'NLog.UnitTests.netfx45'.

 For building in the cloud we use:
 - AppVeyor for Windows builds, including Silverlight and Xamarin.